bnb-chain/bcfusion/README.md

 Fusion project.
 Our aim is to provide a comprehensive and up-to-date resource that reflects the dynamic and evolving nature of blockchain technology.

+Note 1: BNB can be recovered on BSC after BC fusion, although you cannot find it in the following list.

-Be noted: even a BEP20 token is already issued on the BSC, it does not mean the asset is bound, the asset owner must take actions to bind them together to enable the crosschain transfer.
+Note 2:: even a BEP20 token is already issued on the BSC, it does not mean the asset is bound, the asset owner must take actions to bind them together to enable the crosschain transfer.
 Please refer to the aforementioned announcement for more information.
 In the following table, the `BSC Contract Address` field only shows the contract address for the bound assets.